allegory-software/allegory-sdk/RUNTIME.md

 #### The current directory

 The current directory is _not used_ for finding shared libraries on Linux and OSX.
-It's only used on Windows, but has lower priority than the exe's directory.
+It's only used on Windows, but it has lower priority than the exe's directory.

-### Finding Terra modules

-The luajit executable was modified to call `require'terra'` before trying to run `.t` files at the command line.
-Also, it loads `.t` files by calling `_G.loadfile` instead of the C function `lua_loadfile`.

-`_G.loadfile` is overriden to load `.t` files as Terra source code.

-`package.terrapath` is set to match `package.path`.